 Ambition is a desirable trait in sales reps, but like a fire, it needs constant fuel.
 And that fuel is success.
 But don’t discount the success of occasionally failing.
 Failing to meet goals can provide great learning opportunities to help struggling sales reps.

-Welcome to 2018, where everything is touched by technology.
+Welcome to the 21st century, where everything is touched by technology.
 There’s no escaping it now.
 And the reason why new technology is constantly interjecting itself into our lives is because of the results it can produce.
 Organizations that implement technology into their sales operations always have a competitive edge.

 What technology does is remove some of the mind-stressing work that could take hours to complete.
 Sales forecasting is taking the stress of goal creation and presenting all the relevant information anyone in sales management could need.
 Not sure if a goal is too ambitious or lackluster?
 Sales forecasting can show you exactly where the middle ground will be.
 It takes all past data and analyzes it to see what the most likely outcome for a week is.